ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 ### Areas methods

 - Added the ApiAreas class to Spreadsheet API.
-- Added the *Areas- property to the ApiRange object of Spreadsheet API.
+- Added the *Areas* property to the ApiRange object of Spreadsheet API.
 - Added the ApiAreas/GetCount method to Spreadsheet API.
 - Added the ApiAreas/GetItem method to Spreadsheet API.
 - Added the ApiAreas/GetParent method to Spreadsheet API.